-Our 2019 gathering and compression agreement with Antero Resources includes a growth incentive fee program whereby we agreed to provide quarterly fee rebates to Antero Resources through December 31, 2023, contingent upon Antero Resources achieving volumetric growth targets on low pressure gathering.
-Antero Resources' throughput on the acquired assets is not considered in the low pressure gathering volume targets.
-If actual low pressure volumes are below the lowest threshold for the respective period, Antero Resources will not earn a reduction in low pressure gathering fees.

-The growth incentive fee rebate program expires December 31, 2023, and the following table summarizes the remaining low pressure gathering growth incentive targets through 2023:
+Our 2019 gathering and compression agreement with Antero Resources included a growth incentive fee program whereby we agreed to provide quarterly fee rebates to Antero Resources through December 31, 2023, contingent upon Antero Resources achieving volumetric growth targets on low pressure gathering.
+Antero Resources' throughput gathered under the gathering and compression agreements acquired with the Crestwood assets was not considered in the low pressure gathering volume targets.
+During the year ended December 31, 2022, Antero Resources earned \$48 million in fee rebates by achieving the first level volumetric target during each quarter in 2022.
+During the year ended December 31, 2023, Antero Resources earned \$52 million in fee rebates by achieving the first level volumetric target during the first, second and third quarters of 2023 and the second level volumetric target during the fourth quarter of 2023.
+The growth incentive fee rebate program expired on December 31, 2023.